flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 .. important:: * Not all ESC’s need range calibration.
 Please consult your ESC user documentation before you do it.
      				* Also this is a one-time setup which is NOT required to be done again until you change one or more of your ESC’s.
      				* Please follow the FlytConsole instructions.
-     				* It is recommended that you use the default values for minimum and maximum PWM values and for the number of Actuators.
+     				* It is recommended that you use the default values for minimum and maximum PWM values and the default number of Actuators.

 .. .. important:: * Not all ESC’s need range calibration.
 Please consult your ESC user documentation before you do it.
 ..      				* Also this is a one-time setup which is NOT required to be done again until you change one or more of your ESC’s.